The certificate includes the following courses:

 Certificate courses that are taken for academic credit may be combined to earn advanced standing in one of Lasell's M.Ed. programs.

-The ELL/SPED certificate program offers four six-week courses that result in Professional Development Points (30 PDPs per course) for educators.
+The ELL/SPED certificate program offers four six-week courses that result in Professional Development Points (30 PDPs/CEUs per course or 1.5 academic credits) for educators.
 These courses are also available for credit as an option for teachers who may wish to earn graduate credit.
 In this case, there are additional assessments and a different pricing structure for these students.

 ELSP 701 - Fundamentals of Bilingual Special Education: Policies, Laws, and Practice